flatcar-archive/flatcar-docs/os/booting-with-ipxe.md

-# Booting CoreOS Container Linux via iPXE
+# Booting Flatcar Linux via iPXE

 These instructions will walk you through booting Container Linux via iPXE on real or virtual hardware.
 By default, this will run Container Linux completely out of RAM.
 Container Linux can also be [installed to disk](installing-to-disk.md).